kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 like a daughter
 she already buried.

----

-[VOICE SAMPLE: DAMAGED]
-→ STRUCTURE: rebar under concrete
+then, she whispers to her

 → QUALITIES: hollow // measured // correct

 her voice is wrong—
 in the way true things are

-and she whispers:

-*that what they made her isn’t what she is*
+*What they made you isn’t what you are.*